SoyGema/Neural-Machine-Translation/README.md

 * local: looks at one sentence.
 Conceived as an iteration from the existing previous research literature.
 The difference is that it is differenciable almost everywhere, computationally less expensive.
 This is based moslty in LSTM architectures.

+@inproceedings{Ye2018WordEmbeddings,
+  author  = {Ye, Qi and Devendra, Sachan and Matthieu, Felix and Sarguna, Padmanabhan and Graham, Neubig}, title   = {When and Why are pre-trained word embeddings useful for Neural Machine Translation}, booktitle = {HLT-NAACL}, year    = {2018},
+  }